Non-Greasy DIY Lotion Recipe

 A smaller portion of this recipe involves what I call a nourishing oil.
 It can be applied to skin without a carrier oil, but it’s potent enough that you don’t need a large amount.
 I went with jojoba oil for my batch, because it’s very similar to your skin’s oil.

 Click here to buy jojoba oil from Rocky Mountain Oils, one of the best essential oil companies out there!
-You can read my review on Rocky Mountain Oils if you want to know more.
+You can read my Rocky Mountain Oils review if you want to know more.
 They’re one of the most honest companies I’ve come across when it comes to their ingredient lists.
 Plus, you can get free shipping anywhere within the U.S. over $25.00.
 That’s always a game changer for me!
 Trust me, it’s very easy to get to that price point.

 Create Your Own Aromatherapy Mix!